Kygo shares rare glimpse from Sydney Sweeney, MGK outing

-Sydney Sweeney stepped out in Las Vegas with some close friends following her breakup with Jonathan Davino.
+Sydney Sweeney stepped out in Las Vegas to spend some time with her friends and let loose following her breakup with Jonathan Davino.

 The Euphoria actress hit the scene with Kygo, Patrick Schwarzenegger and MGK (Machine Gun Kelly) at the grand opening of the Palm Tree Beach Club in Las Vegas.